he1lhamster/Pathfinder2e-Obsidian-Vault/DATABASE/monster/Cloaker.md

 ###  Cloaker Allies

-On the rare occasions that cloakers associate with other creatures, they tend to ally with those [[Skum (Ulat-Kini)]] who are no longer the thralls of the alghollthus and, rarely, with [[Dero Magister]], though they consider the latter irrational and untrustworthy.
+On the rare occasions that cloakers associate with other creatures, they tend to ally with those [[DATABASE/monster/Skum (Ulat-Kini)|ulat‑kinis]] who are no longer the thralls of the alghollthus and, rarely, with [[DATABASE/monster/Dero Magister|deros]], though they consider the latter irrational and untrustworthy.
 Cloakers never willingly associate with alghollthus.

 ###  Cloaker Locations